AdaCore/training_material/courses/ada_essentials/030_basic_types/09-miscellaneous.rst

 * Called as if it was a function

-   - Named using destination type name
+   - Named using destination type identifier

       .. code:: Ada